 While we recognize the importance of preventing infections at hospitals, which cause thousands of deaths each year in the United States, it is also important to pay attention to the safety and health of workers who clean these medical facilities.
 During the coronavirus pandemic, we have witnessed the incredibly important role not just doctors and nurses have played, but also the importance of janitors and cleaning crews at medical facilities when it comes to fighting diseases.

-Every employer in the United States has the responsibility to make sure employees have a clean, safe and healthy work environment.
+Every employer in the United States is responsible for ensuring employees have a clean, safe and healthy work environment.
 We hope OSHA conducts a thorough investigation into the use of this particular cleaning product and determine the potential harm it could cause to workers as well as patients in a medical facility.

 If you or a loved one has suffered side effects due to toxic exposure, you may be able to recover compensation for damages such as medical expenses, lost income, hospitalization, permanent damage, and pain and suffering.
 An experienced personal injury lawyer will be able to better explain your legal rights and options.